 Back in October when we booked our trip on an OMG-I-NEED-A-BREAK-FROM-WORK whim, we didn’t have much of a plan.
 Shocking, right?
 A mutual return to Paris was very tempting, and, quite honestly, almost won.
 But we looked at a long list of cities and finally settled on Geneva.
 Armed with a plan to explore the surrounding region, we couldn’t wait to visit Switzerland — a country that was new to both of us.
+And, best of all, one we would be able to see a TON of thanks to the famous Swiss Rail.

 We had no idea just how much we would be able to see.